How to Get Abs

 Ab Exercises for Women to Get a Beautiful, Toned Stomach

-You can’t achieve a muscular stomach without exercise.
+You can’t achieve a muscular stomach without ab workouts for women.
 Cardio will help expedite the fat loss process.
 Skip the hour long run on the treadmill and focus on 15-20-minute High-Intensity Interval Training (HIIT) workouts.
 You’ll burn just as many calories in a shorter amount of time leaving more time to cook a healthy dinner.

 Once you finish your cardio, it’s time to hit the mat to work that core.
 Your six-pack ab muscles include your Rectus Abdominis, Transverse Abdominis, and the External and Internal Obliques.
-While you only really see the Rectus Abdominis, it is important to work all your core muscles for strength and stability.
+While you only really see the Rectus Abdominis, working all your core muscles is how to get abs for girls.

-Ask some trainers how to get a flat stomach, and they will tell you lots of crunches.
+Ask some trainers how to get abs, and they will tell you lots of crunches.
 But, crunches can hurt your back and neck if you’re not careful and really are not that effective.
-Skip the crunches and focus on these following ab strengthening exercises:
+Skip the crunches and focus on these following ab exercises for women:

 Hanging leg raises – Hang from a fixed bar such as a pull-up bar.
 Contract your abdominal muscles and slowly lift your legs up until your body forms an L-shape.
 Pause for a count, then slowly lower your legs.
 If you are unable to lift your legs while straight, bend your legs and lift your knees upward — try to get them higher than waist-high to engage your abs.